-- Before recording a movie, focus with AF (2) or manual focus (2). - When you press the shutter button halfway, the camera focuses using your specified AF area.
+- Before recording a movie, focus with AF (๗) or manual focus (๗). - By default, [▲F: Movie Servo AF] is set to [Enable] so that the camera always keeps focusing (☑). - When you press the shutter button halfway, the camera focuses using your specified AF area.

-3. Record the movie.
+5. Record the movie.

 Press the movie shooting button to start recording a movie.
-You can also start recording a movie by tapping [] on the screen.
+You can also start recording a movie by tapping [ ] on the screen.

-While the movie is being recorded, the [REC] icon (1) will be displayed in the upper right of the screen.
+While the movie is being recorded, the [ REC] icon (1) will be displayed in the upper right of the screen.

 - Sound is recorded with the movie microphone (2). - To stop recording the movie, press the movie shooting button again.
-You can also stop recording a movie by tapping [] on the screen.
+You can also stop recording a movie by tapping [ ] on the screen.